Dinosaurs and other prehistoric animals, fossils, fossil found places, Charles Darwin on stamps and postmarks of Austria

 Among his special geological works are those on the Cephalopoda of the Triassic and Jurassic formations of Alpine regions (1855-1856).

 He recognized and discovered 89 species and established the Middle and Late Triassic stratigraphical units of deep shelf environments.

-They put this prehistoric elephant in their coat of arms.
+They put this prehistoric elephant on their coat of arms.

-The animal on the coat of arms looks as modern elephant and its very hard to recognize Gomphotherium
+The animal on the coat of arms looks like a modern a elephant and it is very hard to recognize

 It had four tusks